bpcoxjr/blog/_posts/2018-02-19-easy-responsiveness-in-CSS-grid.markdown

 ![auto-fit css grid](/assets/images/auto_fit.gif){: .center-image}

-Okay, that's sort of cool...I guess.
-We've got some bare minimum responsiveness.
-But we can do a heck of a lot better!
+Okay, that's sort of cool.
+We've got some bare minimum responsiveness, but we can do a heck of a lot better!

-Meet your new best friend, the fractional unit('fr').
+Meet your new best friend, the <code>fr</code>(fractional unit).

 The fractional unit can be used in place of pixels to set the width on our columns.
 Let's take a look at our original CSS, ignoring the usage of repeat we just learned: